HNygard/offpost/README.md

 Offpost (previously "email-engine" internally) is a service for sending emails to public entities.

+From 06.12.2024, this project have been written by AI tools.

 ## Architecture

 Offpost is a PHP application running on a web server.